22nd Annual Scientist↔Survivor Program at the Annual Meeting

 - Have a constituency with which they will share the knowledge they gain through the program;

 - Have access to avenues for disseminating the knowledge gained from the program to colleagues and/or constituents;

 - Are able to present an advocate poster during a poster session;

 - Are able to participate in all components of the four-day program.

 (Participants who do not adhere to the above requirements will not receive a certificate of completion and will be asked to reimburse the cost of registration, hotel, and travel.)

-If you have attended the Scientist↔Survivor Program at the Annual Meeting more than twice, you may apply as an Advocate Mentor.
+If you have participated in the Scientist↔Survivor Program twice at the Annual Meeting, please complete the Advocate Mentor application.

 If interested in attending the AACR Annual Meeting outside of the Scientist↔Survivor Program, please contact email@example.com for discounted advocate registration rates.

 The AACR is thankful to its supporters of the Scientist↔Survivor Program.